x-in-x/RealvFake/README.md

       (model evaluation, primarily using accuracy as metric--but also looking at area under ROC curve for the ML models.
 The models are also applied to TestSet.csv at this point.)

 7. **[RealvFake].model_deployment.pdf** <br>
-     (pdf report/summary of the project, as well as thoughts on future iterations/avenues for the project)
+     (entitled "deployment" for course, but is pdf report/summary of the project, as well as thoughts on future iterations/avenues for the project)

+The accuracies of the models were exceptionally high, but I allude to potential reasons for this in the summary document.